This blog post is all about a guide to visiting Batu Caves and includes everything you need to know if it’s your first time visiting.

 RELATED Guide to Visiting Batu Caves blog posts to read:

-- The Best Hostel to Stay in Kuala Lumpur, Malaysia
+- Where to Stay in Kuala Lumpur for First-Time Visitors

 - Heli Lounge Bar Kuala Lumpur Review: Best Rooftop Bar in KL

-- The 26 Best Things to Do in Kuala Lumpur: Ultimate List
+- The Best Things to Do in Kuala Lumpur, Malaysia

-Make sure to check out my travel vlog on YouTube that takes you through everything we got up to in Kuala Lumpur!
+Make sure to check out my 2 Days in Kuala Lumpur travel vlog on YouTube that takes you through everything we got up to in Kuala Lumpur!
 You can see where we stayed, where we ate and our experience visiting Batu Caves below:

 Where is Batu Caves?